aabbtree77/tensors/index.md

 X{^i}{^j}{_k} = X{^i}{_k}{^j} = X{_k}{^i}{^j}.
 $$

-Hint: Define a tensor as a weighted sum of the Kronecker products of the indicator bases:
+Hint: Define a tensor as a weighted sum of the Kronecker products of the basis vectors:

 $$
 \begin{align}